About

 Over the course of my career, I’ve also worked as an instructional designer, professional development specialist, trainer and oral historian.
 I’ve presented at conferences and worked with teams nationally in the United States, Puerto Rico, Spain and United Arab Emirates.

-I am the author of several articles and two books: Teacher Agency for Equity: A Framework for Conscientious Engagement and Mindful Practice for Social Justice: A Guide for Professional Learning Communities
+I am the author of several articles and two books: Teacher Agency for Equity: A Framework for Conscientious Engagement and Mindful Practice for Social Justice: A Guide for Professional Learning Communities.
+You can also buy them on Amazon.
+I am currently working on my third book about neurodiversity and mindfulness.

 I teach at a Montessori School in Connecticut.
 I am the mother of two exceptional young adults.